 7. Warehouse Security

 Since warehouses store valuable inventory, they are an attractive place for thieves.
 Therefore warehouse security is increasingly a priority for warehousing companies.
 Warehouses integrate alarm systems, video surveillance cameras, smart locks, and broken glass detectors to store valuable aspects of their business safely.
 Additionally, warehouses are moving to the cloud and transmitting data across widely dispersed networks.
-To address the risk of data fraud, warehousing cybersecurity solutions ensure data protection.
-For instance, blockchain technology makes operations and transactions along the supply chain more transparent and traceable.
-Cyber risk management systems enable warehouses to assess the risk as well as remediate any security gaps.

 Eagle Eye Video Surveillance manufactures Warehouse Security Cameras

 US-based startup Eagle Eye Video Surveillance produces warehouse security cameras that prevent burglaries and thefts by ensuring round-the-clock monitoring of the storage facility.
-The startup develops a power over ethernet system for security cameras, from which they get power as well as transmit video through one ethernet cable.
+The startup develops a power-over ethernet system for security cameras, from which they get power as well as transmit video through one ethernet cable.
 This allows broadcasting live video to multiple warehouse locations with a high resolution, monitoring automatic processes and equipment, and making sure it is functioning properly and safely.

 CyAmast provides Warehouse Network Security

 Australian startup CyAmast offers an IoT cybersecurity solution that improves warehouse network security.
 Its proprietary network device mapping and monitoring technology provides detailed information about any data that is used in the company and to which it was accessed.
 It enables warehouse managers to see in near real-time any anomalous network activity that may indicate a malfunction or possible security compromise.
-CyAmast provides the visibility of the warehouse devices’ behavior, allowing storehouse employees to respond to inefficient occurrences.
+CyAmast provides visibility of the warehouse devices’ behavior, allowing storehouse employees to respond to inefficient occurrences.

 8. Sustainable Warehousing

 As warehouses produce tonnes of waste during operations, minimizing the environmental impact is at the heart of the sustainable warehousing trend.
-To move towards green warehousing and to curb the carbon footprint, startups are using automated handling in the operational processes.
+To move towards green warehousing and curb the carbon footprint, startups are using automated handling in the operational processes.
 Such equipment emits fewer emissions and is able to operate without lighting, reducing energy consumption.
-By reducing, reusing, or recycling warehouse equipment, such as plastic containers, pallets, and packaging, warehouses minimize their waste.
-To sum, the green warehousing trend advances efficient energy and resource usage to limit the industry’s impact on climate.

 Rocket Solution offers Sustainable Warehouse Storage